 |Guaranteed Time Observations|

-There are three observing categories available for the Nobeyama 45-m telescope.
+There are two observing categories available for the Nobeyama 45-m telescope.

 Regular Program is a program requiring an observing time of less than 200 hours for this semester.